Tandid/The-Hooded-Hero-V2/README.md

 Typescript, Next, PhaserJS, and WebSockets

+## How to Run Locally

+-   Install all dependencies using `npm install`

+-   Create a build file using`npm run build`

+-   Start the production environment using `npm start`

+-   Start the server simultaneously by opening a separate terminal and running `npm run server`

 ## Initial Screen

 -   Main Menu Screen where users can choose between Story Mode, Multiplayer or Level Selection.
 Top right paper button leads to contacts, whereas the book icon on the bottom show controls and settings for adjusting volume.